shap/shap/README.md

   <img width="811" src="https://raw.githubusercontent.com/slundberg/shap/master/docs/artwork/boston_dataset.png" />
 </p>

-To understand how a single feature effects the output of the model we can plot the SHAP (SHapley Additive exPlanation) value of that feature vs. the value of the feature for all the examples in a dataset.
+To understand how a single feature effects the output of the model we can plot the SHAP value of that feature vs. the value of the feature for all the examples in a dataset.
 Since SHAP values represent a feature's responsibility for a change in the model output, the plot below represents the change in predicted house price as RM (the average number of rooms per house in an area) changes.
 Vertical dispersion at a single value of RM represents interaction effects with other features.
 To help reveal these interactions `dependence_plot` automatically selects another feature for coloring.
 In this case coloring by RAD (index of accessibility to radial highways) highlights that the average number of rooms per house has less impact on home price for areas with a high RAD value.

 ```python
 # create a dependence plot to show the effect of a single feature across the whole dataset